Are Cane Corsos Hypoallergenic? Get the Facts Before You Adopt!”

-Some humans that are allergic to dogs have allergic reactions to a dog’s saliva.
+Some humans allergic to dogs have allergic reactions to a dog’s saliva.
 Some breeds of dogs produce more saliva than others because they drool.

-Some types of dogs–especially male dogs have a very strong odor to their urine that is hard to remove from surfaces and causes human allergic reactions.
+Some types of dogs–especially male dogs have a powerful odor to their urine that is hard to remove from surfaces and causes human allergic reactions.

 If you know that a dog’s drool will affect you and make you show symptoms of allergies, you can always wipe any excess drool off his mouth and face before you pet him with a tissue.
 This can protect your skin from having an allergic reaction.

-People with allergies have an oversensitive immune system that sees harmless substances, such as dog dander and their system attacks it like it would be a virus or bacterial infection.
+People with allergies have an oversensitive immune system that sees harmless substances, such as dog dander, and their system attacks it like a virus or bacterial infection.